 Lazard Group, Lazard Ltd's indirect operating subsidiary, has been structured as a limited liability company treated as a partnership for U.S. federal income tax purposes.
-As members of Lazard Group, certain U.S. subsidiaries of Lazard Ltd will be subject to U.S. federal income tax on a net income basis on their share of the income of Lazard Group and its subsidiaries.
-In addition, certain non-U.S. subsidiaries of Lazard Ltd will be subject to U.S. federal income tax on a net income basis on the income of Lazard Group and its subsidiaries that is "effectively connected" with their conduct of a trade or business within the U.S. In addition, those non-U.S. subsidiaries of Lazard Ltd will be subject to a "branch profits tax" on their "effectively connected earnings and profits" (as determined for U.S. federal income tax purposes), with certain adjustments.
+As members of Lazard Group, certain U.S. subsidiaries of Lazard Ltd will be subject to U.S. federal income tax on a net income of Lazard Group and its subsidiaries.
+In addition, certain non-U.S. subsidiaries of Lazard Ltd will be subject to U.S. federal income tax on a net income basis on the income of Lazard Group and its subsidiaries of Lazard Ltd will be subject to U.S. federal income tax on a net income basis on the income of Lazard Group and its subsidiaries of Lazard Ltd will be subject to a "branch profits tax" on their conduct of a trade or business within the U.S. In addition, those non-U.S. subsidiaries of Lazard Ltd will be subject to a "branch profits tax" on their "effectively connected earnings and profits" (as determined for U.S. federal income tax purposes), with certain adjustments.
 The branch profits tax is imposed at a rate of 30%, unless an applicable income tax treaty provides for a lower rate.
-The eligibility of Lazard Ltd's non-U.S. subsidiaries for income tax treaty benefits depends upon their being "qualified residents" of their country, which in turn depends upon, among other things, at least 50% of the principal class of their stock being considered "ultimately owned" by U.S. citizen's or person's that are "qualified residents" of the U.S. or of the treaty partner.
-We expect that these subsidiaries initially will be eligible for benefits under the income tax treaty between the U.S. and the relevant foreign country, which provides for a maximum branch profits tax rate of 5%.
+The eligibility of Lazard Ltd's non-U.S. subsidiaries for income tax treaty benefits depends upon their being "qualified residents" of their country, which in turn depends upon, among other things, at least 50% of the principal class of their stock being considered "ultimately owned" by U.S. citizen's or person's that are "qualified residents" of the U.S. and the relevant foreign country, which provides for a maximum branch profits tax rate of 5%.
 This requirement may not, however, be satisfied in any taxable year, and we may not be able to document that fact to the satisfaction of the IRS.